 Montevideo: how attractive is Uruguay’s capital city for investors, talent, businesses, and visitors?
 Here an overview of the latest rankings and studies on Montevideo’s economic performance, its sustainability, brand strength, and reputation.

 - Its innovation strength

-Another major source of income for the city is tourism, benefiting from the a rich architectural and cultural heritage and the “Ramblas”, coastal pathway.
+Another major source of income for the city is tourism, benefiting from a rich architectural and cultural heritage and the “Ramblas”, coastal pathway.

 Montevideo’s cultural and tourism appeal

 The city’s architecture is partially reminiscent of colonial times and several heritage sites can be found here.
-Besides, the city is home to museums, restaurants, nightclubs and everything which capital cities usually have to offer.
+Besides, the city is home to museums, restaurants, nightclubs, and everything which capital cities usually have to offer.
 Although a bit run down in parts, the neighbourhood Ciudad Vieja is of great significance for tourists.